 For a multitude of reasons we hopped a bus out of Leon to a sleepy little village about 19 miles outside of the city, our next planned destination.
 We stepped off the bus and quickly realized the entire town was closed up tight because May 1 is a major holiday in Spain – didn’t see that coming.

 Left, right, left, right, one foot in front of the other, onward we walk to Astorga and Ambros.
 We walk in sync, although my stride is a bit shorter than Abi’s.
-We walk in silence, we jibber jabber when one of us has something profound to say.
-You know, something along the lines of, I wonder what kind of tree that is or those purple and white flowers sure are pretty.
-There’s a lot of deep thinking between us while walking.
+We walk in silence.
+We jibber jabber when one of us has something profound to say.
+You know, deep thought-provoking ideas, something along the lines of, I wonder what kind of tree that is or those purple and white flowers sure are pretty.
+There’s a lot of deep thinking between us while walking to Ambros.

 We sat basking in the warmth of the afternoon sun at a table on the Plaza Mayor in Villafranca.
-Every village on the Camino has a Plaza Mayor, I think it’s the law. 😉 Abi with his cerveza and me with Sangria, we sipped the cold refreshing drinks and desperately tried to keep our eyes open.
+Every village on the Camino has a Plaza Mayor, I think it’s an unwritten cultural law.
+I’m joking, but every village seems to have one.
+Abi with his cerveza and me with Sangria, we sipped the cold refreshing drinks and desperately tried to keep our eyes open.
 We ordered mixed salads and another round.
 It was the perfect ending to a good day.
 Today.
 Day 25.